 The DRC reserve the right to put restrictions on the placement and design of the window and doors to protect the privacy of the adjacent properties.

-d.
 The entry (walkway/pathway) for the ADU and JADU must be from the same street as the Primary Dwelling.
 Entries from a side street, rear street, side and rear ingress and egress across or over an easement, Common Area or Association maintained landscape area are not permitted.

-e.
 Accessory Dwelling Units (ADU) shall be fully enclosed, have separate sanitary facilities and cooking facilities and a separate entry from the Primary Dwelling entry.

-f.
 A Junior Accessory Dwelling Unit (JADU) shall be fully enclosed, have an efficiency kitchen, access to sanitary facilities in the Primary Dwelling, and a separate entry from the Primary Dwelling entry.

-g.
 ADU and JADU shall match the Primary Dwelling in architectural character, color, and materials.

-h.
 If a garage is converted to an ADU or JADU, the DRC and Master Association may require garage doors to be removed and replaced with materials, windows, and doors to match the Primary Dwelling.

-i.
 If a garage is converted to an ADU or JADU, the DRC and Master Association may require the removal of part or all of the existing driveway to allow the landscape to screen and soften the appearance of the structure.
 In no event will a driveway remain in place that will result in a parked vehicle blocking community sidewalks and drive aprons.

-j.
 Trash cans and exterior equipment (e.g., AC condensers and water heaters) are to be screened from the street and adjacent lots.

-k.
 Heights.

 The maximum height of a detached Accessory Dwelling Unit is sixteen (16) feet or eighteen (18) feet when on a Lot within a half a mile walking distance from a major transit stop.